scottcarr/scottcarr.github.com/_posts/2012-9-24-5-weeks-down-4-years-to-go.md

 > If we knew what it was we were doing, it would not be called research, would
 > it?

-Depending on the situation, those words maybe be reassurance or a justification for lack of progress.
+Depending on the situation, those words could be reassurance or a justification for lack of progress.

 It's definitely not an "if an only if" statement.
 Let us not be followed into